What Is a 501(c)(3) Tax-Exempt Organization?

 - It must be organized and operated only for exempt purposes.

 - It must not be organized or operated for the benefit of any private interest.
 Its net earnings may not benefit any private shareholder or individual.
 Nonprofits can make a profit, but that profit must support charitable purposes only.
+This may be the defining difference between nonprofit and for-profit businesses.

 - It is restricted in its political and lobbying activities.